The art of moving fast but with control.

 How Progressive Delivery enables DevOps

-Among other things, DevOps principles and practices aim to increase deployment speeds, system stability, and cross-team collaboration.
-Progressive Delivery helps significantly in all three areas.
+Among other things, the goal of DevOps is to increase deployment speeds, system stability, and cross-team collaboration.
+Progressive Delivery helps in all three areas.
 It provides safeguards and control levers that give development teams the confidence to deploy new code to production faster.
-These safeguards also assure operations teams that the increase in deployment velocity will not compromise system stability.
+These safeguards also assure operations teams that the increase in velocity will not compromise system stability.
 And finally, progressive delegation helps drive operational efficiency and foster greater collaboration among engineers and non-engineers in the software delivery process.
 In this way, Progressive Delivery fuels DevOps transformation.

 As a part of their DevOps transformation, many organizations are adopting modern software engineering systems like Kubernetes and microservices.
 Thus, knowing how to implement Progressive Delivery in these environments is crucial.